Famous British Biographers

 Died: February 2, 1876

-John Forster was an English critic and biographer who contributed to prominent publications like The Examiner, The Morning Chronicle, and The True Sun.
-He also contributed as an editor for the Foreign Quarterly Review and the Examiner.
-As he was a close friend of Charles Dickens, Forster's life is often covered extensively in the biographies of Charles Dickens.
+John Forster was an influential English critic and biographer known for his contributions to renowned publications such as The Examiner, The Morning Chronicle, and The True Sun.
+He also served as an editor for the Foreign Quarterly Review and The Examiner.
+Forster's professional life was closely intertwined with his association with Charles Dickens, with whom he shared a close friendship.
+As a result, Forster's career is extensively documented in biographies of Charles Dickens, highlighting his significant impact on the literary and journalistic landscape of his time.

 Humphrey Carpenter